iron-io/codegen/README.md

+# Instructions to autogenerate client libraries

+In order to build the cli, run ```mvn package```.
+To build the client libraries, run ```gulp```.
+The spec file is in yaml as its more readable than json. ```gulp``` automatically converts the spec to json.

+The main reason gulp is being used as the build system is due to node-js generation being a node-js package instead of being part of the codegen-cli.

+Anytime a change is made to swagger-codegen, you need to rebuild the cli using ```mvn package --Dskiptest```.

 # Swagger Code Generator

 [![Build Status](https://travis-ci.org/swagger-api/swagger-codegen.png)](https://travis-ci.org/swagger-api/swagger-codegen)

 ## Overview
 This is the swagger codegen project, which allows generation of client libraries automatically from a Swagger-compliant server.

 ## What's Swagger?

 The goal of Swagger™ is to define a standard, language-agnostic interface to REST APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
 When properly defined via Swagger, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
 Similar to what interfaces have done for lower-level programming, Swagger removes the guesswork in calling the service.

 Check out [Swagger-Spec](https://github.com/swagger-api/swagger-spec) for additional information about the Swagger project, including additional libraries with support for other languages and more.

 ## Compatability